This article was last updated on February 1, 2022. It was originally published on May 29, 2019.

 Founded in 1988 in Wildwood by Letitia “Tisha” Negro, this BYO moved to Cape May in 1995 when Tisha’s son Paul and his wife, Jennifer, took over.
 They are still serving sophisticated dinners—grilled salmon and shrimp with Thai chili sauce; short rib Bolognese with pappardelle—in a gracious setting.
 Lunch ranges from a variety of burgers, po’ boys and wraps to salads and risottos.

 322 Washington Street Mall, 609-884-9119

 Built in 1846, the stately home at the north end of town became an inn in 1940, but didn’t come into its own as a dining destination until the Craig family bought it in 1979.
-Mimi Wood, its chef since the mid-’90s, keeps the largely American menu modern, with several gluten-free and one vegan option, and upscale, as befits the setting.
+Mimi Wood, its chef since the mid-’90s, keeps the largely American menu upscale, as befits the setting, and modern—with several gluten-free options and one vegan option.
 The inn’s ace in the hole just might be its wine list, by far the most extensive in Cape May.

 801 Washington Street, 609-884-5697

-Opened in 2011 by Yianni Tsiartsionis, younger brother of Peter (see George’s Place), YB serves contemporary American food.
-Brunch offerings include wraps, omelets and five different benedicts.
+Opened in 2011 by Yianni Tsiartsionis, younger brother of Peter (see aforementioned George’s Place), YB serves contemporary American food.
+Brunch offerings include wraps, omelets and five different Benedicts.
 Dinner ranges from crab cakes and bacon-wrapped scallops to a ribeye with béarnaise sauce and a cowboy pork chop with chorizo cornbread stuffing.
-BYO
+BYO.

 314 Beach Avenue, 609-898-2009